privacyguides/privacyguides.org/privacy-policy.md

 ---
 layout: page
-permalink: /privacy/
+permalink: /privacy-policy/
 title: "Privacy Q&amp;A"
 description: "This Privacy Statement explains what information Privacy Guides and its related entities collect about its users, what we do with that information, and how we handle the content you place in our products and services."
 ---

-## Who is {{ site.name }}?
+## Who is Privacy Guides?

-{{ site.name }} is an unincorporated community developing this website and a number of privacy-friendly services.
-The current list of public team members [can be found on GitHub](https://github.com/orgs/privacytools/people).
-In order to operate these services, {{ site.name }} receives hosting and administration services from Aragon Ventures LLC.
+Privacy Guides community project currently under the stewardship of Aragon Ventures LLC, a Minnesota corporation, which develops this website and a number of privacy-friendly services alongside a number of active contributors.
+The current list of public team members [can be found on GitHub](https://github.com/orgs/privacyguides/people).
+Aragon Ventures LLC operates internet services and handles the financials of this project.

+In the future, Privacy Guides will be an independently operated non-profit organization.

-## How does {{ site.name }} collect data about me?
+## How does Privacy Guides collect data about me?

 We collect data:

-* When you browse a website, forum, or other {{ site.name }} service.
+* When you browse a website, forum, or other Privacy Guides service.
-* When you create an account on a {{ site.name }} service.
+* When you create an account on a Privacy Guides service.
-* When you post, send private messages, or otherwise participate on a {{ site.name }} service.
+* When you post, send private messages, or otherwise participate on a Privacy Guides service.

 This data will be collected regardless of browser, device, or app used to access our services.
 We do not buy or otherwise receive data from data brokers.